Skip to content

 Irish Mist

 You probably recollect that these two are on the same color strip!
-Irish Mist is an off white that obviously works very well with Dolphin Fin, but it also tends to stay a touch warmer.
+Behr Irish Mist is an off white that obviously works very well with Dolphin Fin, but it also tends to stay a touch warmer.

 Coordinating Colors Dolphin Fin and Irish Mist swatched beside each other as paint dots